-Brookfield, Vermont: Floating BridgeA bridge that actually floats an inch or two beneath the water's surface.
+Brookfield, Vermont: Floating BridgeA bridge that actually floats on the water's surface.
+Closed in 2008; rebuilt and reopened in 2015.

 - Hwy 65, Brookfield, VT